miyaichi/gcloud-billing-management/README.md

 # GCloud Billing Management CLI

-This tool helps you manage and analyze your Google Cloud billing data.
+This tool helps you manage and analyze your Google Cloud billing data by setting up a dedicated project and providing a CLI to query monthly costs.

-## Features

-*   Sets up a dedicated project and BigQuery dataset for billing data.
-*   Provides a CLI to query monthly costs per project.

 ## 1. Initial Setup

-This section guides you through setting up the necessary Google Cloud infrastructure.
+This section guides you through setting up the necessary Google Cloud infrastructure using a `.env` file for configuration.

 ### Prerequisites